What is an Average, Good, and Perfect LSAT Score? (2026)

 Percentile Ranking

-The percentile ranking shows how your performance compares to other test takers over a three-year period.
-For example, a scaled score of 165 usually places you in the 90th percentile, meaning you scored better than 90% of other test takers.
-Percentile rankings help law schools assess how competitive your score is relative to other applicants.
+Your percentile ranking shows how your scaled score compares to those of other LSAT takers over the previous three years.
+For example, a 165 typically places you around the 90th percentile, meaning you outperformed 90% of other test takers.

 Example of How Scores Translate to Percentiles